jcalderaro/buildweek-flex/README.md

 ## Commits

 Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons and your project manager).
+This helps you return to old code for any number of reasons.

 ## Project UI Set Up